maxmatical/pytorch-projects/README.md

 - can use sklearn train_test_split

-# create a way to internally evaluate validation loss during training
+# create a way to internally evaluate validation loss during training (done)
-- done (cifar10 another version)

 # create early stopping condition in training